Ally McBeal (character): Reception

 In 2004, Ally was ranked number 75 in Bravo's list of The 100 Greatest TV Characters.
 In June 2010, Entertainment Weekly named her one of the "100 Greatest Characters of the Last 20 Years".
 She was also listed in AOL's 100 Most Memorable Female TV Characters.
+For role, Flockhart was nominated for a Golden Globe Award for Best Actress – Television Series Musical or Comedy five times, winning in 1998 and was nominated for a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series three times.

 Troy Patterson of Entertainment Weekly argued that Ally McBeal has similarities to Scarlett O'Hara of Gone with the Wind and that "Scarlett and Ally are fairy-tale princesses who bear about as much resemblance to real women as Barbie and Skipper."
 Patterson wrote that Ally is similar because she is also a child from a ruling class family, "pines hopelessly after an unavailable dreamboat", and has a "sassy black roommate" in place of a "mammy" to "comfort her".

 Numerous contemporaneous culture critics opined that even as a fictional character she was demeaning to women, specifically professional women, because of her perceived flightiness, lack of demonstrated legal knowledge, short skirts, and extreme emotional instability.
 Perhaps the most notorious example of the debate sparked by the show was on June 25, 1998, cover story of Time magazine, which juxtaposed McBeal with three pioneering feminists (Susan B. Anthony, Betty Friedan, Gloria Steinem) and asked "Is Feminism Dead?".